Table of Contents

-From Grand Junction, Colorado, take I-70 west to the Loma exit, cross the highway and take a left at the BLM sign.
-Follow the road towards the river and pass a parking area on the left to a junction in the road.
+Starting your trip is quite straightforward.
+From Grand Junction, take I-70 west to the Loma exit, cross the highway, and follow the road towards the river after taking a left at the BLM sign.

-Depending upon the time of year, water levels, and how much time you spend hiking, fishing, and camping, this trip can take anywhere from a few hours to a few days.
+Depending on the time of year, water levels, and how much time you spend exploring, fishing, and camping, the trip can last anywhere from a few hours to several days.

 Near the start of the trip not far downriver from the put-in, is Rattlesnake Canyon and the trail to Rattlesnake Arches.
 The Rattlesnake Arches area contains one of the largest concentrations of natural rock arches outside of Arches National Park and is definitely worth seeing.